puppetlabs/puppet-docs/source/puppet/4.2/reference/upgrade_major_agent.markdown

 On \*nix systems, we [moved][] [`puppet.conf`](./config_file_main.html) from `/etc/puppet/puppet.conf` to `/etc/puppetlabs/puppet/puppet.conf`.
 You need to either edit the new `puppet.conf` file or copy your old version.
 (We didn't change `puppet.conf`'s location on Windows.)

-Examine `puppet.conf` regardless of OS and determine whether:
+Examine the new `puppet.conf` regardless of your operating system and confirm that:

-* It includes any modified settings you care about.
+* It includes any necessary modifications.
 * It excludes any settings that were [removed in Puppet 4.0](/puppet/3.8/reference/deprecated_settings.html).
 Notably, if you set `stringify_facts=false` [before upgrading](./upgrade_major_pre.html), you can remove this setting.
+* All [important settings](./config_important_settings.html#settings-for-puppet-master-servers) are correctly configured for your site.

 ### Start Service or Update Cron Job